Leonard Rawls, Wilber Hardee, and Hardee’s Restaurants

 Now let’s check out Rocky Mount’s list of notable people.
 Of course, the former U.S. congressman and North Carolina lieutenant governor Jim Gardner is there.
 And why is he notable? “businessman and politician, former U.S. congressman and lieutenant governor, who co-founded Hardee’s in the city,” they say.
 That re-introduces the confusion of the Hardee’s page concerning where Hardee’s restaurants were founded.
 And with whom did he co-found Hardee’s?
 They don’t say.

-So, what about the actual driving force behind the Hardee’s restaurant chain, its president and CEO during those early years of exploding growth, Leonard Rawls?
+So, what about the actual driving force behind the Hardee’s restaurant chain, its president and chairman of the board during those early years of exploding growth, Leonard Rawls?
 Hold on to your hats, folks.
 Perhaps the most notable person that one might associate with the city, its native son, Rawls, is not even on Wikipedia’s “notable people” list for Rocky Mount.
 One can appreciate the egregiousness of the omission by checking out those who are on the list carefully.
 It contains people like the writer Jack Kerouac, who has only a tenuous connection to the town, and “educator and blogger” Adrian H. Wood at the very end of the list.
 One might characterize her as a Jane Q. Privileged who, like so many others, has apparently been able to game the Wikipedia system to get a page for herself, which somehow then makes her “notable.”

 What’s going on?
 Why is Leonard Rawls persona non grata on Wikipedia?
 If you think that this is just a case of the man somehow falling through the cracks, easily corrected by the citizen participants in the Wikipedia system, that it is truly “made by people like you,” you are in for a rude awakening if you try to set the record straight on the founding of the Hardee’s restaurant chain.
 CKE is far from the worst offender in the country when it comes to perpetuating myths.

 You might have noticed by now that there’s not even a Wikipedia page for Leonard Rawls.
 The man who took over for Rawls as president of Hardee’s after Imasco bought the company, Jack Laughery, we have seen does have a Wikipedia page.
 He certainly merits it.
-Before he was president of Hardy’s he was president of Sandy’s, which Hardy’s bought out, but he was not the founder of either chain.
+Before he was president of Hardee’s he was president of Sandy’s, which Hardee’s bought out, but he was not the founder of either chain.
 To his great credit, Hardee’s continued to grow swiftly under his leadership, just as it had done under Rawls.
 Laughery was sort of the anti-Wilber Hardee in that he was apparently the ultimate business organization man.

 Notice, as well, that the man who was the founder of the long defunct Sandy’s chain, Gust E. “Brick” Lundberg, also has a Wikipedia page.
 The real anomaly is that the true founder of the still-operating restaurant behemoth Hardee’s has no Wikipedia page.
 It is very hard to escape the conclusion that the heavy hand of CKE must somehow be at work behind the scenes to sell the foundation myth that CKE is selling.
 Here we see that romantic myth summed up in a sentence on the pages of Consumer Reports in an article entitled “How Carl’s Jr. and Hardee’s Became One Giant Burger Chain with Two Names”: